 Usually, an apicoectomy is covered partially by your dental insurance policy.
 We can call your insurance company to find out if there will be your personal costs.
 For patients without insurance and out-of-pocket costs, Western Mass Endo accepts several payment methods.
 At your initial consultation, we can explain medical financing to help make your procedure easier to afford.

 When your tooth gets re-infected after you've had one or multiple root canals, an apicoectomy can be a lasting solution.
 An apicoectomy removes the infection from the tips of the tooth root without affecting restorations (bridges and crowns).
-For more information or to make an appointment with one of our specialists, contact our office in central MA.
+For more information or to make an appointment with one of our specialists, contact our offices.